 Renwick Gallery Architectural History

 The Renwick Gallery is home to the Smithsonian American Art Museum's program of contemporary craft and decorative arts.
 The Renwick building, a National Historic Landmark, is the first built expressly as an art museum in the United States, and is considered one of the first and finest examples of Second Empire architecture in America.
 It is located steps from the White House in the heart of historic federal Washington.
-The building was reopened after a major renovation in 2015.
+The building underwent a major renovation from 2013 to 2015.

 “To Encourage American Genius”

 The building now known as the Renwick Gallery was originally designed to house the art collection of William Wilson Corcoran, a nineteenth-century native of Washington and a prominent banker, philanthropist, and art collector.
 Corcoran felt passionately that the fledgling United States needed distinct achievements in the realm of arts and culture, as much as in industry and trade, if it was to become one of the great nations of the world.
 Showcasing works by American artists to the public would, he believed, “encourage American genius” and demonstrate that American art could rival that of Europe.
 In 1858 Corcoran engaged the noted architect James Renwick Jr., who had earlier designed the Smithsonian’s Castle in Washington and St. Patrick’s Cathedral in New York City, to design a public museum in which to display his collection of American art.

 The construction of the Renwick building marked an important moment in the cultural history of the United States, as it was the first time a building had been designed expressly as an art museum, and helped to introduce a new style of architecture to Washington and to the nation.